WizardBrew/Terraform--Workshop-DevOpsHub/README.md

 - Created IAM user and group for Terraform
 - Attached policy for programmatic access
 - Generated access keys for authentication
-- Configured AWS CLI with credentials
+- Configured AWS CLI with credentials ▸ Used AMI image and named it Devmachine
+- Validated Terraform configuration ▸ Used terraform validate to check syntax and logical consistency ▸ Optional: used JSON output for CI/CD integration

 ---